RedenCore/electrum-dash/README.rst

     ./contrib/make_packages

-This directory contains the python dependencies used by Electrum-DASH.
+This directory contains the python dependencies used by Electrum-REDEN.

 Mac OS X / macOS
 --------